-The first food that likely comes to mind when you think of Ireland is potatoes—with good reason.
+The first food that likely comes to mind when you think of Ireland is potatoes—and with good reason.
 The potato was a staple crop in Ireland by the 18th century, thanks to it being nutritious, calorie-dense and durable against the elements.
 By the 1840s, nearly half the Irish population’s diet was exclusively dependent on potatoes.
 So, it’s no surprise that colcannon—Irish mashed potatoes mixed with cabbage or kale—is such a common dish.
 We love this take for the tangy additions of sour cream and cream cheese in place of milk or cream.

 4. Irish Stew

 Hellooooo, comfort food.
 Irish stew was originally a stew of vegetables and lamb or mutton, (unlike brown stew, which is made with cubed beef).
-Onions and potatoes are musts, while carrots are popular in southern Ireland.
+Onions and potatoes are musts, while carrots are also popular in southern Ireland.
 Turnips can also be thrown in the mix.
-If you’ve had Irish stew before, odds are it was thick and creamy, thanks to the addition of mashed potatoes or flour, but it can also be prepared as a broth.
-We love this version because it both honors the O.G. by calling for lamb shoulder and riffs on it with the addition of thyme and fresh tarragon.
+If you’ve had Irish stew before, odds are it was thick and creamy, thanks to the addition of mashed potatoes or flour, but it can also be prepared in a thinner broth.
+We love this version because it both honors the O.G. by calling for lamb shoulder and riffs on it with the additions of thyme and fresh tarragon.

-Back in the day, Catholics couldn’t to eat meat on Fridays.
+Back in the day, Catholics couldn’t eat meat on Fridays.
 So, coddle—a layered, slowly braised dish of pork sausage, potatoes, onion and rashers (aka Irish-style back bacon)—was eaten on Thursdays in Ireland.
 The dish allowed families to use up all their leftover meat from the week just in time to fast.
 Coddle is most commonly associated with Dublin, Ireland’s capital.
-Prepare it in a large pot with a lid (so the sausages on top can steam) and serve it with bread.
+Prepare it in a large pot with a lid (so the sausages on top can steam) and serve with bread.

 Like potatoes, cabbage is one of Ireland’s most beloved crops due to its cost efficiency.
-Though you’ve likely noshed on it alongside a few slabs of corned beef, cabbage was traditionally boiled in one pot with Irish bacon, then shredded and served with butter.
+Though you’ve likely noshed on it alongside a few slabs of corned beef, cabbage was traditionally boiled in a pot with Irish bacon, then shredded and served with butter.
 While we’re all for authenticity, might we suggest making these roasted cabbage steaks instead?
 They’re buttery, tender and dusted with salt, pepper and caraway seeds.

 Speaking of Samhain, this mashed potato dish was a must at nighttime celebrations.
 Champ is very similar to colcannon, except it’s made with chopped scallions instead of kale or cabbage.
 In many parts of Ireland, champ would be offered to fairies and spirits during Samhain, served with a spoon under a shrub to appease them, or left out in the home for ancestors who had passed on.
 It’s particularly popular in the province of Ulster, while colcannon is more common in the three other provinces.